Fun Grammar Activities

 Teaching the yearly grammar unit can be like giving a child cough medicine.
 Some students take it without flinching; others- those with a mental block about grammar- flinch at the mere mention of the word.

-Teaching grammar has to be one of toughest tasks a teacher faces, but we all know that grammar skills are essential to students' success on standardized tests and college entrance exams, in their ability to communicate orally and in writing, and in life!
-So the more fun we can have with grammar -- and the more varied approaches we can use to teach it -- the more likely our students are to 'get it.'
+Teaching grammar has to be one of toughest tasks a teacher faces.
+We all know that grammar skills are essential to students' success on standardized tests and college entrance exams, in their ability to communicate orally and in writing, and in nearly all other areas of life!
+So the more fun we can have with grammar—and the more varied approaches we can use to teach it—the more likely our students are to 'get it.'

-This week, Education World offers a handful of lesson ideas to help you lighten up with grammar -- lessons to help you lessen the pain, if you will.
+This week, Education World is offering a handful of lesson ideas to help you lighten up with grammar.
+These lessons help you lessen the pain, if you will.

 FIVE LESSONS FOR TEACHING GRAMMAR